Midas (automotive service)

 Midas International, LLC is an American chain of automotive service centers headquartered in Palm Beach Gardens, Florida.
+It's one of the world's largest providers of automotive services, offering brake, maintenance, tires, exhaust, steering and suspension services at more than 2,100 franchised, licensed and company-owned Midas shops in 13 countries, including nearly 1,300 in the United States of America and Canada.

 In its North American main and home market, Midas stores are company-owned or franchised.
 In the 17 other countries it operates in, the service centers are either licensed or franchised.
-Midas is one of the world’s largest providers of automotive services, offering brake, maintenance, tires, exhaust, steering and suspension services at more than 2,100 franchised, licensed and company-owned Midas shops in 13 countries, including nearly 1,300 in the United States of America and Canada.
 Midas also owns the SpeeDee Oil & Auto Service business, with more than 150 auto service centers in America.
 Midas has ranked #150 on Entrepreneurs top Franchise 500.